balamutik/flint-cli/README.md

 **Flint Vault** is a military-grade encrypted file storage system implemented in Go.
 It provides secure, password-protected storage for files and directories using advanced cryptographic algorithms.

+This code is fully generated with AI, but it works!

 ## ✨ Features

 - 🔒 **Military-grade encryption** using AES-256-GCM